alesdi/firestore-explorer/README.md

 - Creating and deleting documents and collections is not supported yet.

-- There are no options for filtering and sorting documents.
+- There are no options for filtering documents.

-## Release Notes

-### 0.1.0

-Initial release.